When you get involved with cryptocurrencies, unavoidably, you stumble across the token vs. coin dilemma.

 SIDENOTE.
 A 51% attack is an attack on the blockchain by a miner (or group of miners) who owns more than 50% of the network’s mining hashrate or computational power.
 A 51% attack is also known as a Majority Attack.

 Token vs Coin – Which is better to develop or invest in?

 By now, the difference between coin and token should be quite clear.
 However, coins and tokens do not replace each other, but they serve different purposes.
 Each one of them is better in the appropriate context.

 Crypto coins offer the highest degree of independence and flexibility.
 On the other hand, they are expensive to build and need large communities to support and adopt them.

 The best usage for a crypto coin is as money, to be used as a store and exchange of value.

-If the project you want to develop is focused on the cryptocurrency, meaning that the main goal is to develop it and/or build a platform based on it, or propose a new financial system; then the coin is the better choice.
+If the project you want to develop is focused on cryptocurrency, meaning that the main goal is to develop it and/or build a platform based on it or propose a new financial system, then the coin is the better choice.

-Crypto tokens, on the other hand, are cheap, fast, and easy to develop.
+On the other hand, Crypto tokens are cheap, fast, and easy to develop.
 They require no maintenance but come with dependence on the main network, which gives little to no flexibility.
-Tokens may work as side projects that bring funds to the main business, or in any way that they represent real assets that can be moved around without physically touching them.
+Tokens may work as side projects that bring funds to the main business or in any way that they represent real assets that can be moved around without physically touching them.

 As for investors, you first need to know that both tokens and coins can be traded on exchanges as long as they are listed.
 The difference comes in usage cases.
 A coin usually has money utility.
-And if you want to invest in one, not for the sake of exchanging it later but to use it, then make sure there are vendors who actually accept that cryptocurrency.
-On the other hand, tokens can still be used inside the DApps they are meant for even when they have no other utility.
+And if you want to invest in one, not for the sake of exchanging it later but to use it, then make sure some vendors actually accept that cryptocurrency.
+On the other hand, tokens can still be used inside the DApps they are meant for, even when they have no other utility.